Take time from your visit to Tenerife to explore the peaceful haven of the Botanical Garden in Puerto de la Cruz.

 I always love visiting botanical gardens, and have been to several here in the UK.
 And when I visited Tenerife, I was keen to see an example of a botanical garden in the Canary Islands.

-So one afternoon, Mark and I headed over to the garden to take a look around.
+So one afternoon, I headed over to the garden to take a look around.
 I expected to see plenty of tropical plants and impressive trees, and I certainly wasn’t disappointed!

 Pin this post for later…